Geolicious/qgis2leaf/README.md

 If you would like to create a legend you need to add the attributes `legend_exp` (text to be shown) and `legend_ico` (icon to be shown) to the desired layer and fill in the link to the icon and the text.
 Check the test files for details.
 The 'locate' button will ask for acces to geolocate the browser and will add a marker where the webmap user is found the 'address' button will add a geocode window in the upper right corner of the webmap.
 With version 0.98 you have the possibility to define your own basemap.
 Therefore you need to alter the file qgis2leaf_layerlist and simply add your line to the list.
-The list consists of the basemap name, an URL for the tiles and an Attributionstring.
+The list consists of the basemap names, an URL for the tiles and an attributionstring.
 If you alter the file you need to reload the plugin to see effects.
 You can use the [plugin reloader plugin](https://plugins.qgis.org/plugins/plugin_reloader/) for this purpose.

 ## Installation